chicio/chicio.github.io/src/posts/2024-12-31-carousel-parallax-circular-loop-react-native-expo.md

 Now that we have our carousel in `FlatList` iin place, we can implement the `ParallaxCarouselItem` component.
 This component receive the `scrollX` offset from the parent, and pass it to the `useParallaxWithOpacityAnimations` hook to calculate the animation needed.
 In terms strictly of UI, the component is quite straight forward.
 It has an image fullscreen, wrapped by a `Animated.View` that we will use to apply the parallax animation.
-A `LinearGradient` is used to add som contrast with the texts at the bottom of the item, created using `Animated.
+A `LinearGradient` is used to add som contrast with the texts at the bottom of the item, created using `Animated.Text` views.
-Text` views.

 ```tsx
 import Animated, {SharedValue} from "react-native-reanimated";